 After picking a shade of white, the Colour Temperature fader can then be used to “warm up” or “cool down” the colour of your fixtures.

-If your fixtures have a dedicated "Colour Temperature" parameter, the Temp. fader will control this.
+If your fixtures have a dedicated "Colour Temperature" parameter with a single, defined temperature range, the Temp. fader will control this.
 If your fixtures do not have a Colour Temperature parameter, the Temp. fader will adjust any white emitters your fixture may have, such as Cool White or Warm White.
 If your fixture does not have multiple white emitters, the Temp. fader will adjust the levels of your fixture's colour mixing parameters.

 Tapping the Temp. button resets the fader to a default temperature of "50%".
 The default value of the Temp. button can be configured.
 To configure the Temp. button, set the Temp. fader to the required position, and then tap Record or Update, and then click on the Temp. button.